-- (a) The mediator shall report to the Court on an AOC form within 5 days of completion of the mediation whether or not the mediation resulted in a settlement or impasse.
-If settlement occurred prior to or during a recess of a mediation, the mediator shall file the report of settlement within 5 days of learning of the settlement and, in addition to the other information required, report who informed the mediator of the settlement. - (b) The mediator's report shall identify those persons attending the mediation, the time spent in and fees charged for mediation, and the names and contact information for those persons designated by the parties to file such consent judgment or dismissal(s) with the Clerk as required by Rule 4.B.
-Mediators shall provide statistical data for evaluation of the mediation program as required from time to time by the Dispute Resolution Commission or the Administrative Office of the Courts.
-Mediators shall not be required to send agreements reached in mediation to the Clerk, except in Estate and Guardianship matters and other matters which may be resolved only by order of the Clerk. - (c) Mediators who fail to report as required pursuant to this rule shall be subject to the contempt power of the Court and sanctions. - (5) Scheduling and holding the mediation.
-It is the duty of the mediator to schedule the mediation and conduct it prior to the mediation completion deadline set out in the Clerk's order.
+(a) The mediator shall report to the court on a NCAOC form within five days of completion of the mediation whether or not the mediation resulted in a settlement or impasse.
+If settlement occurred prior to or during a recess of a mediation, the mediator shall file the report of settlement within five days of learning of the settlement and, in addition to the other information required, report who informed the mediator of the settlement.

+- (b) The mediator's report shall identify those persons attending the mediation, the time spent in and fees charged for mediation, and the names and contact information for those persons designated by the parties to file such consent judgment or dismissal(s) with the clerk as required by Rule 4.B.
+Mediators shall provide statistical data for evaluation of the mediation program as required from time to time by the Commission or the NCAOC.
+Mediators shall not be required to send agreements reached in mediation to the clerk, except in estate and guardianship matters and other matters which may be resolved only by order of the clerk. - (c) Mediators who fail to report as required pursuant to this Rule shall be subject to the contempt power of the court and sanctions. - (5) Scheduling and Holding the Mediation.
+It is the duty of the mediator to schedule the mediation and conduct it prior to the mediation completion dead-line set out in the clerk's order.
 The mediator shall make an effort to schedule the mediation at a time that is convenient with all participants.
 In the absence of agreement, the mediator shall select a date and time for the mediation.
-Deadlines for completion of the mediation shall be strictly observed by the mediator unless said time limit is changed by a written order of the Clerk of Superior Court.
+Deadlines for completion of the mediation shall be strictly observed by the mediator unless said time limit is changed by a written order of the clerk of superior court.